spicelang/spice/docs/docs/language/if-statements.md

 ```
 The block between the curly braces only gets executed when the variable `counter` is less or equal 10, otherwise it is going to be ignored.

+!!! note "Optional parentheses"
+    As with the for, foreach and while loops, the parantheses around the head of the `if` statement are optional.

 Let's take a look at a more complex condition:
 ```spice
 dyn counter = 1;